deepsense-ai/seahorse/docs/operations/python_transformation.md

 ---

 Executes a Python function provided by the user on a [DataFrame](../classes/dataframe.html) connected to its input port.
-Returns result of the Python function as a `DataFrame`.
+Returns the results of the execution as a `DataFrame`.

+Also returns a [Transformer](../classes/transformer.html) that can be later applied to another `DataFrame` with a [Transform](transform.html) operation.

-The function that will be executed must:
+The Python function that will be executed must:

 * be named <code>transform</code>,